FAQs

 What are the recommended arrival dates?

 We recommend that you arrive on one of the “Best Arrival Dates” listed below to ensure that you will participate in your VACorps program orientation with other new interns who have just arrived in the city.
-Your orientation will be more enjoyable when experienced in a group and it’s always fun to explore a new city with other individuals, who like you, are visiting the city for the first time, and don’t know anyone in Cape Town.
+Your orientation will be more enjoyable when experienced in a group and it’s always fun to explore a new city with other individuals, who, like you, are visiting the city for the first time, and don’t know anyone in Cape Town.

 Past participants have noted that some of their best friendships were established during their first few days in Cape Town.
 Remember that anyone accepted to the VACorps program is adventurous, open-minded, and culturally curious!
 So the program orientation is an ideal place to connect with fellow program participants and start planning adventures and excursions in Cape Town.
-If you arrive outside of our Best Arrival Dates, there is a chance you will be the only person attending the orientation and you may not establish friendships as quickly.
+If you arrive outside of our Best Arrival Dates, there is a chance you will be the only person attending the orientation, and you may not establish friendships as quickly.

-Program Session Dates + BEST Arrival Dates for 2025
+Program Session Dates + BEST Arrival Dates for 2026

 2026